Security & Privacy

 For the highest-sensitivity categories - identity documents, medical records, legal agreements - protection should be layered:

-1. Redact sections not relevant to the recipient before sharing
+1. Redact sections not relevant to the recipient before sharing - see the guide to permanent PDF redaction for why a black box isn't enough

 2. Watermark if sending a draft or preview version